+573164196760 jarango@andeanbirder.com

 Day 5Cuchilla de San Lorenzo, El Dorado reserve

-Day 6El Dorado -Minca
+Day 6Mountain House -Minca

 Night in: Santa Marta, Cartagena or Bogotá